sebastianspicker/platen/README.md

 platen keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: expansion.
-Earlier setup detail now lives in maintained guidance.
+Maintenance guidance now reflects the stable shape.

 ## Usage
-- Merged scattered workbench guidance into the docs.
+- Made the maintenance assumptions easier to check later.

-- The document now favors checked behavior over exploratory notes.
+- The older setup fragments have been reduced to the useful parts.

 ## Current Focus
 Prefer narrow maintenance work over broad rewrites.